dennisunirepo/bootstrapcb/README.md

 # bootstrapcb
-An extension of the statsmodel likelihoodmodel for constructing confidence bands and a simulation study in the context of OMNeT++
+An extension of the statsmodels likelihoodmodel for constructing confidence bands and a simulation study in the context of OMNeT++